And3rsL/Deebot-for-Home-Assistant/README.md

 ## Issues

-If you have an issue with this component, please file a GitHub Issue and include y`ur Home Assistant logs in the report.
+If you have an issue with this component, please create a GitHub Issue and include your Home Assistant logs in the report.
 To get full debug output from both the Ecovacs integration and the underlying deebotozmo library, place this in your configuration.yaml file:

 ```yaml
 logger: